 No matter how clear a process may be, the success of it is dependent upon the actions and knowledge of those individuals who are working with it.
 There do not appear to be adequate examples of what is meant by the term 'reasonable adjustment'.
-This needs to be expanded with clear examples
+This needs to be expanded with clear examples.
+What is reasonable - is it dependent on the student's needs or the school's resources?

 Although there is an awareness of the existence of the Standards, there is limited understanding of what they actually say.
 Dissemination of the information which describes and explains these Standards as well as access to them when required would be beneficial for those working with them.
 These Standards should be available on the website of the Education Departments of each state.
 They should also be available on the website of each school within the state.
 However, the existence of a set of Standards as a document does not mean that attitudes and experiences will be altered.
 Addressing the issue of discrimination, harassment or victimisation requires an ongoing educational program of acceptance and recognition of the extent of all types of confirmed disabilities in society.

 There seem to be some improvement in raising awareness and increased understanding of the issues affecting people with disabilities.
 Some of this comes from early identification of confirmed disabilities in children and the improved access to early intervention services.
-There is also improved and ongoing research which has supported the need for awareness raising so as to provide the most appropriate support.
+There is also improved and ongoing research which has supported the need for awareness raising to provide the most appropriate support.